wfailla/un-orchestrator/orchestrator/README_COMPILE.md

 In order to run VNFs implemented as DPDK processes, no further operation is required, since the DPDK library have alredy been installed together with the vSwitch.

-**WARNING: DPDK processes are only supported when using xDPd as vSwitch**

 ## NF-FG library

 These steps are mandatory only if you plan to use the Network Functions -